UsanoCoCr/usanococr.github.io/_pages/about.md

 Personal Interests
 ======
 - I was a member of the Yuanpei College men's soccer team and played at the centre defender mid-fielder or wing back position.
 I am also a board member of the Beijing High School Football Championship (BGBC).
 My favorite club is Leicester City and I will always be a fan of the Chinese men's soccer team.
-- I also enjoy F1, traveling, and table tennis in my free time.
 - In my spare time, I enjoy doing sports, mainly soccer, F1, and table tennis, as well as listening to music, singing, hiking, and traveling/exploring new places.
 I have visited 10 countries so far:
   - Asia:
     - China(21/34 Provinces)